 Rochester, MN

-Abstract: Big Data require a flexible system for data managing which has to be intuitive and able to handle analysis pipelines. e describe a system that provides flexible management for medical images plus a wide array of associated metadata, including clinical data, genomic data, and clinical trials information.
-The system consists open-source content management system (CMS) that has a highly configurable workflow; has a single interface that can store, manage, and retrieve imaging-based studies; and can handle the requirement for data auditing and project management.
+Abstract: Big Data require a flexible system for data managing which has to be intuitive and able to handle analysis pipelines.
+In this chapter we describe a system that provides flexible management for medical images plus a wide array of associated metadata, including clinical data, genomic data, and clinical trials information.
+The system consists open-source content management system (CMS) that has a highly configurable workflow; has a single interface that can store, manage, enable curation and retrieve imaging-based studies; and can handle the requirement for data auditing and project management.

 Keywords: Big Data, Computer Aided Diagnosis, 3D Imaging, Workflows, RESTfull API